Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Reinforcement Learning

 where $t$ represents the timesteps at which the agent makes a choice, and $0 \leq \gamma < 1$ is the discount factor, specifying the relative importance of long-term rewards with respect to short-term rewards.
 Furthermore, the overall value of a policy $\pi$, regardless of the initial state, can be expressed as $v^\pi \equiv \Ex_{s_0 \sim \mu_0} v^\pi(s_0)$.
 Such a value is traditionally used to define an ordering on policies, \textit{i.e.} $\pi \succeq \pi' \iff v^\pi \geq v^{\pi'}$.
 The goal of an RL algorithm is then to find an optimal policy $\pi^*$, defined as one which maximizes $v^\pi$: $\pi^* = \argmax_\pi v^\pi$.

 To find such an optimal policy, many RL algorithms have been published over the last decades.
 A high-level skeleton of the RL process is presented in Algorithm~\ref{algo:batched_td}.
 The algorithm first initializes its policy and an experience buffer (lines 1--2).
 Then, it samples experience tuples $(s_t,a_t,r_t,s_{t+1})$ from the environment by using the current policy and stores those in the buffer (lines 4--5).
-Optionally, for reporting the improvement of the policy over the training process, its value can be estimated at each iteration by computing the average returns over a predefined budget (line 6).
-From the buffered experiences, the policy is improved (line 7).
-The optimization process stops when a criterion specified by the user is met, and the current policy is returned.
+Optionally, to report the improvement of the policy over the training process, its value can be estimated at each iteration by computing the average returns over a predefined budget (line 6).
+From the buffered experiences and its current value, the policy is improved (line 7).
+The optimization process stops when a criterion specified by the user is met and the current policy is returned.

 Each part of the algorithm can be instantiated in various ways, constituting the design choices of RL, as illustrated in Figure~\ref{fig:rl}.
 The following sections discuss the role of each part and give a few examples of possible instantiations.